-Andee recently retired after 10+ years as a licensed massage therapist to devote more time to her design and writing activities.
+Andee retired in 2010 after 10+ years as a licensed massage therapist to devote more time to her design and writing activities.
 She is a freelance health and wellness writer focusing on injury prevention, stress reduction and fertility.
 With 8+ years of experience in marketing and advertising for commercial and residential real estate firms, she utilizes her strong technical writing skills in developing and presenting clear and readable patterns.

 Design Philosophy and Interests

 As a crochet designer, Andee is drawn to seamless and fluid construction to create “Grow as you Go” garments.
 These designs incorporate the finishing touches into the fabric as it is worked, instead of first completing the main body of the project and then going back to work the edgings.

 A facet of this design element is “small start” projects, with an average of 4-30 stitches for the foundation, then growing the piece organically from that center into the finished garment.